danielgomez06/odin-recipes/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Google and GitHub for letting us work in such a good platform.
+- Thanks to aristides1000 who was the inspiration of doing this project.

 ## 📝 License